glowkeeper/P3D/docs/labs/week2Session1.md

 #endif
 ```

-To complete this section, create a class in `hittable_list.h` that maintains a list of hittable objects, which might come in useful later should you decide to render more than a single sphere.
+To complete this section, create a class in `hittable_list.h` that maintains a list of hittable objects.

 ```
 #ifndef HITTABLE_LIST_H